1 Changing the size of MySQL buffers

 You can speed up insertions by locking your table and/or using multiple value lists with

-statements.
+INSERT statements.
 Using multiple value lists can be up to

 5 times faster than using separate inserts.